Lacrymology/states/etherpad/doc/monitor.rst

 Optional
 --------

-Only use if :ref:`pillar-etherpad-ssl` is turned on.
+Only use if :ref:`pillar-etherpad-ssl` is defined.

 .. include:: /nginx/doc/monitor_ssl.inc